metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 After you have configured Metabase embedding SDK for React, you need to make sure your `jwtProviderUri` endpoint returns JWT token that your Metabase instance can use for authentication.

-**Metabase embedding SDK for React only support JWT authentication.**
+**Metabase Embedding SDK for React only supports JWT authentication**

 Here is the example how you could implement an endpoint that will return JWT token that Metabase embedding SDK for react could use to authenticate your users.